 If you choose to slash prices or put an item on promotion, demand may temporarily increase for that product.
 Without that sale, you may not have experienced the boost.

-Examples of demand forecasting
+Examples of demand forecasting methods

 A small business may be on a conservative growth plan, while another company may be scaling or diversifying with aggressive growth plans.
-The demand forecasting examples below walk through a couple different scenarios.
+The demand forecasting examples below walk through a couple of different scenarios.

 A grocery store looks at sales trends from last year’s Thanksgiving week to prepare adequate inventory levels for the upcoming season.
 They look at sales leading into that week last year for seasonal products like turkeys, cranberries, and mashed potatoes.